contensis/docs-delivery-http/model/paged-list.md

 ---
-description: A paged list is a structure that is used to describe paging details for listing and search results.
+description: A paged list is a structure that is used to describe paging details for listings and search results.
 ---
 # Paged list